- 1 April 2019

 Did you face any particular challenges while you were at the RCA?

 Trying to find a balance was (and is!) the hardest thing – working to fund my studies as well as making sure I was spending enough time in the studios, and making the most out of the RCA facilities, as well as external exhibitions and things going on.
-It felt like a real juggling act which was exhausting but completely worth it too
+It felt like a real juggling act which was exhausting but completely worth it too.

 What have you been up to since graduating, and what's next?

 Since studying at the RCA I have shown work in London, Europe, New York and most recently in Rome, where I had a solo show at Frutta gallery just before I started the British School at Rome residency.
 I’ve also had the opportunity to make new work for BALTIC Centre for Contemporary Art’s level 2 space, which was an amazing experience, having previously lived in Newcastle before studying at the RCA.
-Last year I did a new commission for the Liverpool Biennial and a sculpture commissioned by Selfridges and Helen Pheby at YSP, so lots of large-scale things which I learnt a lot from.
+In 2018, I did a new commission for the Liverpool Biennial and a sculpture commissioned by Selfridges and Helen Pheby at YSP, so lots of large-scale things which I learnt a lot from.

 I was working as teaching fellow in Sculpture at the Slade last year, and now I am working there permanently as part time lecturer.
 I have a solo show at YSP coming up at the end of this year – so I am working towards this now, as well as a project in France.
 I’ve also just been awarded the Experimental Architecture Award from the Arts Foundation which has really changed how I am able to work, through the support it offers!